digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 The other aspects of Fedora - its "REST interface based on web standards including the  Linked-Data Platform (LDP),  Web Access Control (Solid/WebAC),  Memento, and Activity Streams 2.0 specifications" - are _means to an end_ with the end being the preservation of digital objects in an OCFL arrangement.

 For DLIP we will use these means to store content; but we entertain the possibility that in future there will be other ways of getting content into preservation storage as OCFL other than via Fedora's APIs.
+The OCFL-ness of Fedora 6 is more important to us than the Fedora-ness.

 Given this constraint, we need clear guidelines on _how_ we use Fedora; what of its features should we take advantage of, and what should we avoid doing?
-We introduce a dependency on Fedora by relying on its APIs to get content into preservation storage, but how enduring is that dependency?
+We introduce a particular implementation dependency on Fedora by relying on its APIs to get content into preservation storage, but how enduring is that dependency?

 We constrain our use of Fedora to comply with our aims by building a **_Storage API_** and insisting that no parts of the DLIP other than this API have access to Fedora's own APIs.
 Every interaction with Fedora must go through our Storage API layer.

 ## Constraints provided by a Storage API

-We limit our use of Fedora resource concepts to just three classes:
+We limit our use of Fedora resource concepts to just three of its [classes](https://wiki.lyrasis.org/display/FEDORA6x/Container+Types):

 ### 📁 Basic Container